HomeTrue North Blog

 • Jasper Dark Sky Festival (October) Each fall, Jasper National Park organizes its annual Dark Sky Festival (7).
 It is the most star-studded festival in the country, literally!
 A few places on the planet are better suited to host a festival devoted to the magic of stargazing.
 It is a great experience, away from the pollution of the big cities and surrounded by the beautiful Rockies.
 The Jasper SkyTram Star Sessions are one of the most popular events.
 The evening commences with a stargazing experience led by Jasper Planetarium experts.

 • Christmas in November (November) The most awaited event of the year is Christmas in November (8).
-In the land of a million Christmas trees, enjoy a great food and wine celebration.
-You will be swept away in the Christmas magic as you drive through the "Home for the Holidays" gates in Fairmont Jasper Park Lodge.
+In the land of a million Christmas trees, enjoy great food and wine with your friends and family.
+Enter through the "Home for the Holidays" gates at Fairmont Jasper Park Lodge and celebrate Christmas early.

 Experience: Train Trip Across Canada